Undergraduate and Graduate Foreign Language & Area Study (FLAS) Fellowships

 -Modern Greek (with approval from the Department of Education)

--Turkish (with approval from the Department of Education; for students with a research focus on Europe)
+–Turkish (for students with a research focus on Europe)

 FLAS Fellowships may also be used – primarily in the summer – for the intensive study of other Western European languages, such as Catalan, Faroese, Sami, Cimbrian, etc.